Setting the foundation…

 1970’s and 1980‘s: First church provides space and support for the new Metropolitan Community Church of Washington, DC, which was one of the earliest gay and lesbian congregations in the DC area.
 In collaboration with MCC, First Church launches the Dinner Program for Homeless Women.

 1980’s: The church joins a UCC initiative to become a Just Peace church, rejecting war and working for peace.
-The church also passes a resolution aspiring to be a multiracial-multicultural church.

 1987: First Church officially votes to become an Open and Affirming congregation in the UCC, welcoming all people regardless of sexual identity.
 It is the 14th local congregation in the entire denomination of over 5,000 churches to take this step.